turingschool/backend-curriculum-site/module4/index.md

 Your first project is [Quantified Self](./projects/quantified-self/quantified-self).
 It's an all front-end pair project for the first week.

-Your second project is an extension of your first week.
+Your [second project](./projects/quantified-self/quantified-self-back-end is an extension of your first week.
 You'll build the back-end and wire it up to the front end.

 The next three weeks will be spent working on your capstone projects.
 We're still working out details